whanley/RDF-tutorial/making-a-small-rdf-database.md

 This query should return four results, and if you change `mydb:profession` to `mydb:occupation`, you should see the same results.
 Now, try clicking on the `>>` icon on the right hand side of the SPARQL frame, which turns inferencing on and off.
 With inferencing off, these searches return fewer and different results.
 The ability to navigate between asserted and inferred results is one of RDF's strengths.

 ### Conclusion and next steps
 The Turtle file that you've created is quite compact, and can be shared with others as a text file that they can explore using their own RDF applications.
 Exposing this data as a publicly-accessible SPARQL endpoint is rather more complicated, and is a topic for another lesson.
 Schemas and ontologies, which can do much more to enhance your data sets, will also have to wait for a deeper dive.
 This small RDF database has a simpler purpose: to record serial data of uncertain structure in a format that allows you to explore its content and categories.
-I hope that the examples give here suggest some of the many possibilities of this format.
+I hope that the examples given here suggest some of the many possibilities of this format.

 Setting up a full RDF database engine, working with ontologies, enriching it with data from services such as [Wikidata](http://query.wikidata.org) and [DBPedia](http://dbpedia.org/snorql/), and exposing your own data as a SPARQL endpoint are some of the next steps that you may wish to take if you continue to work with RDF databases.
 Jonathan Blaney's [list of further readings and resources](https://programminghistorian.org/lessons/intro-to-linked-data#further-reading-and-resources) is a great place to start.